FSoft-AI4Code/CodeCapybara/README.md

 | **Total**| **53,924**|

 #### Only Instruction Generation
 To ensure the code quality, which will be later used as target in the fine-tuning step,  we leverage an unsupervised dataset that only contains code snippets crawled from open-sources.
-We then design a prompt to ask ChatGPT to generate a corresponding instruction with each code snippet.
+We then design a prompt to ask ChatGPT to generate a corresponding instruction for each code snippet.
 In other words, to obtain a pair (Instruction-Output), we ask ChatGPT to generate the instruction given the output as human written code snippet.
 Our template can be found [here](./data/prompts/prompt.py),
 #### [Code Alpaca]()
 For the second source of data, we follow [Self-Instruct](https://arxiv.org/abs/2212.10560) paper to generate various code problems in the format of (Instruction-Input-Output) data from a seed dataset.
 We reuse the generated instruction data from [CodeAlpaca](https://github.com/sahil280114/codealpaca/blob/master/data/code_alpaca_20k.json) to reduce API calling cost.